-Put the sliced cucumber and onion in a bowl with a generous portion of chopped dill.
+Step 4: Put the sliced cucumber and onion in a bowl with a generous portion of chopped dill.

-Transfer the Pickled Cucumber Salad to mason jars (or any airtight container) and let it sit in the fridge for at least a few hours.
+Step 7: Let it sit in the fridge for at least a few hours.
 It will get even better if you let the flavors combine overnight.

 It’s a great healthy alternative to store-bought pickles and condiments, which usually contain a lot of sugar or other preservatives.

-Wash the cucumber.
+- Wash the cucumber.
 Remove the outer peel of the onion.

-Thinly slice the cucumber and onion using a mandolin slicer.
+- Thinly slice the cucumber and onion using a mandolin slicer.
 You can also use a very sharp knife, but the slices need to be REALLY thin.

-Chop the dill.
+- Chop the dill.

-Place cucumber, onion, and dill in a big bowl.
+- Place cucumber, onion, and dill in a big bowl.

-Mix vinegar, apple cider, and Stevia and pour over the vegetables.
+- Mix vinegar, apple cider, and Stevia and pour over the vegetables.
 Mix well.

-Move the cucumber salad to a Mason jar or other tightly sealed container and place in the fridge.
+- Move the cucumber salad to a Mason jar or other tightly sealed container and place in the fridge.

-Leave in the fridge for a few hours or overnight before serving.
+- Leave in the fridge for a few hours or overnight before serving.